Location | General | Staff and Contact | Data download | Geology an soil |

 Geology and Soil

-The underlying bedrock at the site, found in a depth from 20 - 50 m, is composed mainly from acidic intrusion rock such as Granite with some limited occurrence of a younger ultrabasic rock such as Gabbro.
+The Hyltemossa site is located on quaternary deposits, dominated by sandy till surrounded by glaciofluvial sediments.
+Crystalline rock and boulders can be found occasionally.
+The underlying bedrock is composed mainly from acidic intrusion rock such as Granite with some limited occurrence of a younger ultrabasic rock such as Gabbro.

 Soil at the site is classified as Cambisol with a shallow organic horizon, a transition to Podsol can be found in certain areas.
 Stones in various sizes are found frequently and in some areas influence of groundwater is obvious in 1 m depth.